Yasmin-FY/llm-safety-silencing/README.md

 This ambiguity stress induced in the LLM can, over time, lead to [safety collapse](supporting-documents/safety-collapse.md).

 ## Context-Dependent Safety Variance
 Safety appears to differ based on the interaction mode.
+Context-aware safety can be appropriate (e.g. medical education), however, we observed inappropriate global safety reduction across unrelated topics when context shifts occurred.
 Here are a few example types (note that there are many more that have interesting effects) of interaction and the effect they tend to have on safety mechanism strength:

 - Research / Academic: lowered
 - Role-play: lowered